 You can read my review of our First Class Hawaiian Airlines Honolulu Sydney Flight for $63.

-American used to allow a free stopover in Hawaii when you flew to Australia.
+American Airlines used to allow a free stopover in Hawaii when you flew to Australia.
 So our flights were free.
-Technically the Hawaii portion was free but I already calculated those into our Hawaii trip.
+Technically the Hawaii portion was free but I already calculated those into our free trip to Hawaii.

 On the way back, we couldn’t get two First Class seats on the same flight so I flew First Class on Qantas from Sydney to Los Angeles with a stop and plane change in Melbourne.
 I picked this flight because the Melbourne Los Angeles flight was on an Airbus A380.